 I have been attempting to raise my visibility on social media, lately.
-I have been commenting on Instagram and Twitter and it seems I have ruffled a few feathers.
-Evidently paying off debt is risky ?
+I have been commenting on Instagram and Twitter and I have ruffled a few feathers.
+Paying off debt is risky ?

 “…disagree.
 This is why so many people are cash poor, they race to pay off debts costing them 3% with cash making 7-8%…”Instagram rebuke of my comment about paying off debt (Instagram has financial advice?)